AtoVproject/16n-AtoVproject-rework/README.md

 This is an hardware modified version of the original 16n.

+Bourns compatible PCBs Panels and cases are available @ https://pushermanproductions.com/product/16n-euro-version-pcb-and-anodized-aluminium-black-panel/
-Contact me at AtoVproject (at) gmail.com if you want a PCB/panel/case set
+You can also contact me at AtoVproject (at) gmail.com if you want a ALPS compatible PCB/panel/case set.
+I will stock some from time to time.

 BOM in the PCB folder